SubhamKarmakar24/relic/README.md

-# relic
+# IQbased__2019
-Relic Hunter 2021
+Understand and design it for Brainiac